thanhdath/stock-market-prediction/README.md

 # stock-market-prediction

-You're looking at dangerous project.
+You're looking at a dangerous project.